go-clang/gen/README.md

 ### Update a branch with a new Clang version (VM)

 Every now and then a new Clang subminor version is released.
-The new version has to be available using the VM's and CI's packages.
-Otherwise, we cannot correctly test and therefore support the version.

-If a new version is available create a repository on Github named `v<MAJOR>.<MINOR>` and set the repository description to `Go bindings for Clang's C API v<MAJOR>.<MINOR>`.
-Then execute the following command in the parent directory of the version repository.
+The given version can be supported if packages are available inside the VM and CI.
+The following command can then be excuted in the parent directory of the version repository inside the development VM.

 ```bash
 $GOPATH/src/github.com/zimmski/go-clang-phoenix-gen/scripts/update-clang-version.sh 3.4